-One of my favorite snacks is Hint of Lime Tortilla Chips w/ Spinach Dip, but I haven’t had them in a while because a serving of chips (which is 6 chips) has 17g of net carbs.
+One of my favorite snacks is Hint of Lime Tortilla Chips with Creamy Spinach Dip, but I haven’t had them in a while because a serving of chips (which is just 6 chips) has 17g of net carbs.
 Plus, the dip contains lots of random ingredients.
-Since most of us would not stop at 6 chips and homemade spinach dip is easy to make, I made some swaps to make this Kale-Artichoke Dip a clean (full of real food), keto-friendly & low-carb recipe that is sure to please a crowd!
+Since most of us would not stop at 6 chips and homemade spinach dip is easy to make, I made some substitutes to make this snack combo low-carb.
+This Kale Artichoke Dip is a clean, keto-friendly & low-carb recipe that is sure to please a crowd!
 I used kale in this recipe because that’s what I had on hand.
 However, you could easily swap kale with spinach.
 I replaced the chips Hint of Lime chips with Cilantro Lime Pork Rinds.
 However, don’t fret if you don’t eat pork, I include some other keto chip substitutes.

 To be honest, there aren’t many things besides a tortilla chip that will replace the taste exactly.
 There are a few options for alternatives that are just as satisfying and cure the tortilla chip cravings.
 Some options are:

-- Use a Cheese Crisp: For those who do not eat pork, you can absolutely substitute the pork rinds for your favorite cheese crisp.
+- Cheese Crisps: For those who do not eat pork, you can absolutely substitute the pork rinds for your favorite cheese crisp.
 One option is to use these Cello Whisps Pure Parmesan Cheese Crisps.

 - 4 garlic cloves minced